Mapping and HRE resources

 Apart from this, there is also a transnational mapping report available which has been put together within the framework of this project, and carries these specific purposes:

-• Actors, concepts, educational resources, approaches and training needs in the field of training of trainers, training of youth workers and of youth work students as well as of Erasmus+ NA staff on HRE in the field of youth at European and national levels is achieved’
+• Actors, concepts, educational resources, approaches and training needs in the field of training of trainers, training of youth workers and of youth work students as well as of Erasmus+ NA staff on HRE in the field of youth at European and national levels are achieved

 • Concepts and curricula for training of trainers, of youth workers and of Erasmus+ NA’s staff on human rights education are developed and tested, further adapted and implemented; for this purpose expert analysis of and recommendations for the adaptation and/or development of training tools and materials on HRE suitable for the field of youth is provided

-Based on the mapings, an independent academic paper was put together by our project Experts on human rights education and youth work in order to bridge the gap in between formal preparation of youth workers to HRE practice in non-formal education.
-Please read the full paper there.
+Based on the mappings, an independent academic paper was put together by our project Experts on human rights education and youth work in order to bridge the gap in between formal preparation of youth workers to HRE practice in non-formal education.
+Please read the HRE concept paper there.

 Last but not least, we have also survey report with key findings by RAY team of the project capacity building events, such as training of trainers, national training of youth workers and staff training.